davewsmith/toydeploy/NOTES.md

 pull source from github when provisioning, or mount it?
 I think I'll come down on the side of using the VM as a development aide, and provision everything except source.

+Side trip into ensuring nginx is installed, and putting test.html in place via `template:`.

+Pi3 isn't able to complete an `apt-get update`, possibly because it needs an O/S update, so switching to Pi4.
+Fortunately, nginx puts things in the same places on both Ubuntu and Raspberry Pi OS, so this part was easy.

+Note to self: When before updating Pi3, consult `install.log` and preserve `wxbug`.